-The upper section of each rear lamp assembly contains a 32-4 CP bulb which is used as a combination tail, stop, and direction signal light.
-The tail lights are controlled by the lighting switch and the circuit is protected by the switch thermo circuit breaker.
+Each rear lamp assembly contains a 32-4 CP bulb which is used as a combination tail, stop, and direction signal light.
+The tail lights are controlled by the lighting switch and the circuit is protected by the 10 ampere "TAIL LTS." fuse on the fuse block.

-The stop lights are controlled by a hydraulic switch mounted in the master cylinder.
+The stop lights are controlled by a hydraulic switch mounted on the left frame side rail.
 The switch is closed by hydraulic pressure when the brakes are applied.
 The direction signal switch is in the circuit, so the stop lights may be flashing or constant depending on the position of the switch.
 The direction signal and stop light circuit is protected by the 10 ampere "DIR.
 SIGNAL" fuse mounted on the fuse block under the cowl.